navya867/Data-Handling-and-Viz-Tools/Viz/readme.md

 Infographic: A combination of visuals and words that represent data.
 Usually uses charts or diagrams.

 Dashboards: A collection of visualizations and data displayed in one place to help with analyzing and presenting data.

+Types of Data
+Numerical Data and
+Categorical Data